 There’s plenty more to do in Pitlochry with its attractive Victorian villas, smart foodie hotels and spas, upmarket outfitters and more high street names than your average Scottish country town.

-The cosy place though it is, there’s nothing remotely provincial about Pitlochry’s Festival Theatre which has a reputation for producing a high volume of bold work, giving art lovers another reason to roam here.
+Though the cosy place is, there’s nothing remotely provincial about Pitlochry’s Festival Theatre, which has a reputation for producing a high volume of bold work, giving art lovers another reason to roam here.

 Edinburgh to Pitlochry by train

-The quickest Edinburgh Waverley to Pitlochry trains takes around 1 hour and 45 minutes with morning departures every hour.
+The quickest Edinburgh Waverley to Pitlochry train takes around 1 hour and 45 minutes, with morning departures every hour.

-Just a few years ago the industrial central belt town of Falkirk – situated between Edinburgh and Glasgow – might seem an unlikely contender for your day trip itinerary.
+A few years ago, Falkirk, an industrial belt town – between Edinburgh and Glasgow – might seem an unlikely contender for your day trip itinerary.
 But in 2014, the Kelpies arrived and put Falkirk firmly on the map.

 The Kelpies and Helix Park

-Helix Park also offers around 500km of connected cycle paths and surrounding parkland to enjoy.
+Helix Park offers around 500km of connected cycle paths and surrounding parkland.

-To get to the Kelpies and Helix Park take the train to either Falkirk Grahamston or Falkirk High.
+Take the train to Falkirk Grahamston or Falkirk High to get to the Kelpies and Helix Park.
 From Falkirk Grahamston station, buses leave every 10 minutes from nearby Weir Street and take 30 minutes to get there.
-From Falkirk High station, buses nearby take around 45 minutes to get there.
+From Falkirk High Station, buses nearby take around 45 minutes.

 The Falkirk Wheel

 The Falkirk Wheel is an engineering marvel and a modern testament to Scotland’s industrial prowess.
-Standing 35-metres high, the world’s only rotating boat lift connects the Union Canal with the Forth & Clyde Canal.
-Its design is inspired by the ‘shape of a Celtic double-headed spear, a whale’s ribcage or a Clyde-built ship propeller’, depending on how you look at it!
+Standing 35 meters high, the world’s only rotating boat lift connects the Union Canal with the Forth & Clyde Canal.
+Its design is inspired by the ‘shape of a Celtic double-headed spear, a whale’s ribcage or a Clyde-built ship propeller’, depending on how you see it!
 The Falkirk Wheel’s ingenuity is such that it only takes the equivalent energy of eight boiling kettles to power a single turn.

-At various locations, around Falkirk, you can see remnants of the Antonine Wall, the second (and less preserved) of the Roman’s great walls in Northern Britain.
+At various locations around Falkirk, you can see remnants of the Antonine Wall, the second (and less preserved) of Roman’s great walls in Northern Britain.
 Snaking its way 37 miles from the River Clyde to the River Forth, the Antonine Wall included a turf wall and a deep ditch.

 Callendar House, a stunning French chateau-style mansion with extensive grounds, is another historical landmark worth a visit.
 Dating from the 14th century, Callendar House has hosted the likes of Bonnie Prince Charlie, Mary Queen of Scots, Queen Victoria and countless other historical figures.
 One of its permanent displays is the Antonine Wall, with remnants of it within its grounds.